-Every year, hundreds of thousands of people across the country take a leap of faith and start their own business.
-This path requires a lot of hard work, and many end up failing.
-But for those who survive, the rewards of entrepreneurship are well worth the obstacles they face on the road to success.
+Right now, aspiring entrepreneurs all across the country are planning their paths to business ownership.
+It's a journey that requires a lot of hard work, and many people end up failing.
+But if your company survives, the rewards of entrepreneurship are well worth the obstacles you'll face on the road to success.

-Think you're ready to start your first business?
-Here's a step-by-step overview of what you need to do to make it happen.
+If you think you're ready to start your first business, here's a step-by-step overview of what you need to do to make it happen.

 Every new business starts with an idea.
 Maybe there's something you're really knowledgeable and passionate about, or perhaps you think you've found a way to fill a gap in the marketplace.
 Wherever your interests lie, it's almost guaranteed that there's a way to turn it into a business.